Print Friendly

 We achi we xusipaj chwe jun po’t xkamik.

-The man who gave me a huipil died.
+This man who gave me a huipil died.

 A default combination is le followed by ri